Skip to main content

 This construction project also includes:

-Bridge, Roadway Paving This Spring at the New I-95 Interchange Complex
+Bridge Paving, Roadway Preparation at the New I-95 Interchange Complex

-Spring 2025 – Deck construction continues this spring on the outer sections of the new bridge over the Neshaminy Creek (see below) under the Turnpike’s $64.2 million project to reconstruct and widen the Pennsylvania Turnpike (Interstate 276) between Bensalem Boulevard and the new Interstate 95 overhead ramp.
+Summer 2025 – Deck construction wrapped up in May on the outer sections of the new bridge over Neshaminy Creek under the Pennsylvania Turnpike’s $64.2 million project to reconstruct and widen the Turnpike (Interstate 276) between Bensalem Boulevard and the I-95 overhead bridges.

 D30 Construction Progress Photos